1980 eruption of Mount St. Helens: 1980–1991

-An eruption occurred on May 25, 1980, at 2:30 am that sent an ash column 9 mi into the atmosphere.
+An eruption occurred on May 25, 1980, at 2:30am that sent an ash column 9 mi into the atmosphere.
 The eruption was preceded by a sudden increase in earthquake activity, and occurred during a rainstorm.
 Erratic wind from the storm carried ash from the eruption to the south and west, lightly dusting large parts of western Washington and Oregon.
 Pyroclastic flows exited the northern breach and covered avalanche debris, lahars, and other pyroclastic flows deposited by the May 18 eruption.

 At 7:05 pm on June 12, a plume of ash billowed 2.5 mi above the volcano.
-At 9:09 pm, a much stronger explosion sent an ash column about 10 mi skyward.
+At 9:09 a much stronger explosion sent an ash column about 10 mi skyward.
 This event caused the Portland area, previously spared by wind direction, to be thinly coated with ash in the middle of the annual Rose Festival.

 A dacite dome then oozed into existence on the crater floor, growing to a height of 200 ft and a width of 1200 ft within a week.